aczoo/Instagram/README.md

 - [x] User can like a post and see number of likes for each post in the post details screen.

 The following **additional** features are implemented:
+- [x] Protected/hidden text field for passwords in the login and signup activities

-- [x] User can delete the photo they tap the x icon
+- [x] In the compose tab, users can delete the photo with the x icon
+- [x] Bitmap orientation is detected to properly rescale the image
 - [x] Users can upload photos from their gallery
   - [ ] sending that photo to the server is a little iffy, hard to convert URI to a File
-- [x] Users can click out of the details page with the fragment's surrounding space
+- [x] Details page is a dialogfragment
 - [x] Displays a shortened timestamp on the home page
-  - [x] Displays a lengthened timestamp on the details fragment
+  - [x] lengthened timestamp on the details fragment
-- [x] Protected/hidden text field for passwords in the login and signup activities

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):